-IHP is a public limited company listed on the London Stock Exchange and is focused on the delivery of financial services infrastructure and associated services to UK advisers and our mutual clients.
+IHP is a public limited company listed as a commercial company on the main market of the London Stock Exchange and is focused on the delivery of financial services infrastructure and associated services to our mutual clients and their advisers.
 It aims to create, maintain and improve value for our six principal groups of stakeholders - our clients and advisers, our employees, our regulators, our shareholders, our suppliers and the community.
-To do this it needs to maintain its reputation for delivering a high quality, value for money service.
+In order to do this, it needs to maintain its reputation for delivering a high quality, value for money service.
 This is achieved by keeping its offering relevant to current and future new clients through ongoing development which ensures it meets the needs of clients and their advisers.